JakDaniels/MIOS/README.md

 	# vi Instances/.config/config.inc.php

 You definitely need to change the passwords that will be used for database access, from 'xxxxx' to something else.
-The Mysql user accounts and passwords in the config are used by both MIOS and OpenSim when creating and running OpenSim Instances..
+The MySQL user accounts and passwords in the config are used by both MIOS and OpenSim when creating and running OpenSim Instances..
-Don't worry about setting up any actual users or databases in Mysql now, MIOS can do that for you!
+Don't worry about setting up any actual users or databases in MySQL now, MIOS can do that for you!

-You will need the Mysql root password to do this next bit.
-We create the user accounts in Mysql that MIOS and OpenSim will use.
+You will need the MySQL root password to do this next bit.
+We create the user accounts in MySQL that MIOS and OpenSim will use.

 4) Using MIOS to setup the database server: